 To my fellow business leaders,

-As President of Phi Chi Theta – Alpha Omega, it is with great honor that I welcome you to our brotherhood, where our passion drives our people.
+As the eleventh President of Phi Chi Theta – Alpha Omega, it is my honor to welcome you to our fraternity.

 Phi Chi Theta- Alpha Omega Chapter